 This small town in southern Colorado has claimed the title of the Sex Change Capital of the World for over three decades.
 Not exactly a number one tourist destination, although it’s a pleasant enough environment, Trinidad may not necessarily be a place that one would consider their dream vacation spot.

-With all the necessary amenities such as your local catering, roofing and towing company to support your every need, if you wanted to discreetly follow the dream of becoming who you really are, then you’re in the right place.
+With all the necessary local amenities such as Trinidad Roofers, Denver Caterers or Aurora Towing Services to support your every need, if you wanted to discreetly follow the dream of becoming who you really are, then you’re in the right place.
 More than 10,000 sexual-reassignment operations have been performed in the small local hospital there.

 Trinidad is about 195 miles south of the capital city of Denver, the steady population is under 10,000 and not growing.
 Colorado has been known as a liberal, live and let live State without the froo froo fringe that has tagged California over the decades.
 With the deepness of the blue sky acting as the ethereal roof over the Rocky Mountain town, Trinidad is going through changes of its own.